mschermann/dataviz_docker/README.md

 ```
 git version 2.11.0 (Apple Git-81)
 ```
 If you do get a 'Not found' error, you need to install git.
-Follow the instructions (here)[https://git-scm.com/downloads].
-I also recommend that you install the (github Desktop)[https://help.github.com/desktop/guides/getting-started/installing-github-desktop/].
+Follow the instructions [here](https://git-scm.com/downloads).
+I also recommend that you install the [github Desktop](https://help.github.com/desktop/guides/getting-started/installing-github-desktop/).
 It makes managing git repositories easy and user-friendly.

 ### 1. Clone this repository to a folder
 Open a Terminal/Command Prompt and navigate to a folder that you have setup for the container.